Freaky/checkrestart/README.md

 **-w**

-> Print the full width of the COMMAND column even if it will wrap in the terminal.
+> Print the full width of the ARGUMENTS column even if it will wrap in the terminal.

 **-j** *jail*